Redcliffe Plantation – Beech Island, South Carolina

 South Carolina | SC Picture Project | Aiken County Photos | Redcliffe Plantation

-Four generations of Hammonds occupied this 1859 Greek-revival mansion.
+Four generations of Hammonds occupied this mansion.
 Governor Hammond’s great-grandson, John Shaw Billings (1898-1975), who served as the managing editor of Time and Life magazines, brought the Redcliffe mansion back to life in the 1930s.
-Today Redcliffe Plantation is managed by the South Carolina Department of Parks, Recreation & Tourism.
+Billings donated the property to the state in 1973, and today Redcliffe Plantation is managed by the South Carolina Department of Parks, Recreation & Tourism.
 Find out more about SC governors and learn more about SC plantations.

 Redcliffe Plantation – Exterior Views of the Redcliffe Home